BabyYawLwi/babyyawlwi.github.io/_posts/2020-06-26-Pneumonia-cnn-fcc.md

 ```
 ![batch of chest x-ray images]({{ site.baseurl }}/images/batch-x-ray.png "batch of chest x-ray images")

-### Configuring GPU
+## Configuring GPU
-To move the model and images in dataloader to GPU if it is available, the following functions are defined.
+If GPU is available, we will set it as the default device for the model and data to move to.
 ```
 def get_default_device():
     if torch.cuda.is_available():